 6. Weighted Blankets

-Weighted blankets use gentle pressure to help reduce anxiety in babies who don’t like being swaddled – plus they provide some extra warmth as well!
+Weighted blankets use gentle pressure to help reduce anxiety in babies and little ones who don’t like being swaddled – plus they provide some extra warmth as well!
 Just make sure the blanket isn’t too heavy; the AAP recommends that these blankets should weigh no more than 10% of the child’s body weight.

 7. White Noise Machines/Apps

 White noise machines can help mimic the sounds of being in the womb, creating a calm environment where babies feel safe enough to drift off into dreamland quickly and easily.
 These days there are even white noise apps available for smartphones if purchasing a machine isn’t an option for whatever reason!